 CpG methylation in mammalian genomes is a relatively stable epigenetic modification, which can be transmitted across cell division1 through DNMT1, and dynamically established, or removed by DNMT3 A/B and TET proteins.
 Due to the processivity of some of these enzymes, physically adjacent CpG sites on the same DNA molecules can share similar methylation status, although discordant CpG methylation has also been observed, especially in cancer cells.
 The theoretical framework of linkage disequilibrium2, which was developed to model the coordinated segregration of adjacent genetic variants on human chromosomes among human populations, can be applied to the analysis of CpG co-methylation in cell populations.
 A number of studies related to the concepts of methylation haplotypes, epi-alleles, or epi-haplotypes have been reported, albeit at small numbers of genomic regions or limited numbers of cell/tissue types.
 Recent data production efforts, especially by large consortia such as the NIH RoadMap Epigenomics project3 and the EU Blueprint Epigenome project4 have produced a large number of whole-genome, base-resolution bisulfite sequencing data sets for many tissue and cell types.
 These public data sets, in combination with additional WGBS data generated in this study, allowed us to perform full-genome characterization of local coupled CpG methylation across the largest set of human tissue types available to date, and annotate these blocks of co-methylated CpGs as a distinct set of genomic features.

 DNA methylation is cell-type specific, and the pattern can be harnessed for deconvoluting the relative cell composition of heterogeneous samples, such as different white blood cells in whole blood5, fetal components in maternal cell-free DNA6, or circulating tumor DNA in plasma6.
 Most of these recent efforts relies on the methylation level of individual CpG sites, and are fundamentally limited by the technical noise and sensitivity in measuring single CpG methylation.
 Very recently, Lehmann-Werman et al demonstrated a superior sensitivity with multi-CpG haplotypes in detecting tissue-specific signatures in circulating DNA7.
 The markers in that study were discovered from Infinium 450k methylation array data, which represent only a very limited fraction of the human genome.
 Here we performed an exhaustive search of tissue-specific methylation haplotype blocks across the full genome, and proposed a block-level metric, termed methylated haplotype load (MHL), for a systematic discovery of informative markers.
-Applying our analytic framework and identified markers, we demonstrated accurate determination of tissue origin as well as estimation of tumor load in clinical plasma samples from patients of lung cancer (LC) and colorectal cancer (CRC) (Figure 1A).
+Applying our analytic framework and identified markers, we demonstrated accurate determination of tissue origin as well as estimation of tumor load in clinical plasma samples from patients of lung cancer (LC) and colorectal cancer (CRC) (Figure 1a).

 Results

 Identification and characterization of methylation haplotype blocks.
 To investigate the co-methylation status of adjacent CpG sites along single DNA molecules, we extended the concept of genetic linkage disequilibrium2,8 and the r2 metric to quantify the degree of coupled CpG methylation among different DNA molecules of the same samples.
 CpG methylation status of multiple CpG sites in single- or paired-end Illumina sequencing reads were extracted to form methylation haplotypes, and pairwise “linkage disequilibrium” of CpG methylation r2 was calculated from the abundance of different methylation haplotypes (see Methods).
-We then partitioned the full human genome into blocks of tightly coupled CpG methylation sites, which we called Methylation Haplotype Blocks (MHBs, Figure 1B), using a r2 cutoff of 0.5.
+We then partitioned the full human genome into blocks of tightly coupled CpG methylation sites, which we called Methylation Haplotype Blocks (MHBs, Figure 1b), using a r2 cutoff of 0.5.
 Similar to the partitioning of genetic haplotype blocks, slightly different cutoff values, such as 0.3 or 0.7, resulted in only minor quantitative differences in the block size and number without affecting the global pattern (data not shown).